Welcome to the CCAS 16th Annual (Virtual) Meeting!

-The development of this program has been a team effort and I would like thank my co-chairs, Susan Nicolson and Greg Latham, for their ideas, guidance and feedback.
-I would also like to thank Kirsten Odegard, Wanda Miller-Hance, Mark Twite, Luis Zabala, Viviane Nasr, and the CCAS Board of Directors for their helpful insight and support.
-Finally, a huge thank you to Kim Battle and the Ruggles management group for all of their assistance throughout this process.
+The creation of this program has been a team effort.
+I would like to thank my co-chairs Drs.
+Greg Latham and David Vener, and Dr. Jamie McElrath Schwartz, who has shadowed us.
+Their ideas, guidance and flexibility as we planned for on-site, hybrid and virtual platforms was invaluable.
+I would also like to thank Drs.
+Wanda Miller-Hance, Mark Twite, Viviane Nasr and the rest of the CCAS Board of Directors for their insights and support.
+Lastly, but most importantly, a huge call out to Kim Battle and her team for the indispensable help up to now and for guidance going forward to ensure the success of our 1st virtual meeting.